Yesh18-Data/Telecom-Customer-Churn-Analysis-and-Prediction/README.md

 8. Maximum number (42) of predicted churners were from Uttar Pradesh, followed by Maharashtra(39), Tamil Nadu(36), Karnataka(30), and Andhra Pradesh(24).

 ### Actionable Strategies to Reduce Churn:

-_Targeted Retention for Older and Female Customers:_
+- **Targeted Retention for Older and Female Customers:**
   Design marketing campaigns specifically addressing the needs and preferences of older customers (over 50).
 For example, tailor services to offer more stability, easier accessibility, and reliable support.
   Initiate personalized communication, offering female customers targeted promotions or loyalty incentives to encourage retention.

-_Incentivize Longer Contracts:_
+- **Incentivize Longer Contracts:**
   Create incentive programs for customers on month-to-month contracts to switch to yearly or two-year plans.
 Offer discounted rates, additional benefits, or bundled services to encourage this transition.

-_Customer Loyalty and Rewards:-
+- **Customer Loyalty and Rewards:**
   Introduce loyalty programs rewarding customers based on their tenure and engagement.
 This can reduce the risk of long-tenure customers churning due to unmet expectations or overlooked engagement opportunities.

-_Credit Card Rewards Program:_
+- **Credit Card Rewards Program:**
   Launch a rewards program specifically targeting customers who pay via credit cards.
 This could include cashback offers, bill discounts, or loyalty points to create a positive payment experience.

-_Regional Action Plans:_
+- **Regional Action Plans:**
   Conduct a deeper analysis in high-churn states like Uttar Pradesh, Maharashtra, Tamil Nadu, Karnataka, and Andhra Pradesh to understand localized pain points.
 Implement region-specific campaigns to address customer needs and improve the service experience.

-_Special Offers for Unmarried Customers:_
+- **Special Offers for Unmarried Customers:**
   Create community or interest-based offers to engage unmarried customers, like personalized plans, discounts for referrals, or family-oriented benefits for those considering a family in the future.